 Know how much fuel you use

-To be more efficient and make savings, you need to know how much fuel you’re using
+To be more efficient and make savings, you need to know how much fuel you’re using.

 The way you drive your car has a huge impact on the amount of fuel you use.
-You could reduce your fuel use by as much as 20% with some efficient driving techniques
+You could reduce your fuel use by as much as 20% with some efficient driving techniques.

 Keep your vehicle well maintained

-A regularly serviced vehicle costs less to run, and there are other basic things you can do to keep your car from using excess fuel
+A regularly serviced vehicle costs less to run, and there are other basic things you can do to keep your car from using excess fuel.

 Check your tyres

 No matter what kind of vehicle you drive, its fuel efficiency and safety are affected by whether its tyres are correctly inflated.
 Incorrectly inflated tyres will lead to reduced fuel economy, increased safety risks and increased tyre wear.
 When it comes time to replace your tyres, consider fitting fuel efficient tyres - they can help reduce fuel costs without compromising on safety.

 Work out the best vehicle for you